E8 Series Shinkansen

-The E8 series (E8系) is a Japanese Shinkansen high-speed train type on order for Tsubasa services announced on March 3, 2020.
-It is intended to replace the E3 series, raising the top speed of the service from 275 to 300 km/h.
+The E8 series (E8系) is a Japanese Shinkansen high-speed train type for Tsubasa services.
+In revenue service since 16 March 2024, it will progressively replace the E3 series from 2024 onwards, raising the top speed of the service from 275 to 300 km/h.
 It is designed by Ken Okuyama, in cooperation with Kawasaki Heavy Industries.

-The train type is scheduled to enter service in early-mid 2024.
 Though 17 sets were originally planned to be built, this was reduced to 15 sets due to reduced travel demand caused by the COVID-19 pandemic.
 These sets are to be built by Kawasaki Railcar Manufacturing and Hitachi.

-The first train was delivered to the Sendai depot on January 30, 2023.
+The first set, numbered G1, was delivered to Sendai Shinkansen Depot on 30 January 2023.

 Design

 The train was designed to invoke the richness of the landscape of the Yamagata region, and the "weaving together of nature and people".
 The exterior coloring is unchanged from the re-liveried E3 series, also designed by Ken Okuyama: white, evoking the snow of Mount Zaō; deep purple inspired by the Mandarin duck, the prefectural bird for Yamagata Prefecture; and yellow and red for the safflower, the prefectural flower of Yamagata Prefecture.

 All cars are equipped with full active suspension.

-The raising of top speed from 275 to 300 km/h is possible due to its 9 m nose, 3 m longer than the current E3 series.
+The increased top speed from 275 to 300 km/h is possible due to its 9 m nose, 3 m longer than the current E3 series.